ncphillips/makersasylum.com/_events/post-apocalyptic-school.md

 - template: title
   title: Post Apocalyptic School
 - template: body-copy
-  content: 'A 4-day long workshop focused on building essential skills to survive
+  content: A 4-day long workshop focused on building essential skills to survive an
-    an apocalypse. '
+    apocalypse.
+You are always never prepared for something.
+The Post Apocalyptic School will equip you with an out-of-the-box thought process to solve problems hands-on.
 - template: title
   title: Survival 101
 - template: body-copy